Ukwulu: Geography

-The soils in the town are rich in nutrients and support the commercial farming of several local crops, which include yam, cassava, rice and other legumes.
+The soil in the town is rich in nutrients and supports the commercial farming of several local crops, which include yam, cassava, rice and other legumes.

 Economy

 The population is predominantly agrarian, but major in-roads have been made in commerce and education.

 The Electronics Development Institute of Nigeria (ELDI) is located in this town.
 Many roads in the area and the Anambra River Bridge were completed in the late 1980s.